Fayzimurod/sortingusersuniquesandorders/README.md

-sortingusersuniquesandorders can sort persons age
+sortingusersuniquesandorders can sort persons unique and orders